Weirs and Locks on The River Thames in England.

 Lock and Weir

-Hambleden Lock and Weir is easily our favourite place to visit along The Thames - the lock is particularly large and has been furnished with half a dozen bench seats along it's edge.
+Hambleden Lock and Weir - South Buckinghamshire in England.
+This area is one of our favourite places to visit along The River Thames - the lock is particularly large and has been furnished with half a dozen bench seats along it's edge.

 stretch of the Thames Path along from Hambleden to Henley is very popular with walkers and also for cycling along as the area is edged with lots of grass areas and pretty safe for families with young children including